dan2097/opsin/README.txt

 chemistry in life science texts.
 Proceedings of Computational Life Sciences (CompLife) 2006, Cambridge, UK, pp. 107-118.

-The following lists broadly summarise what OPSIN can currently do and what will be worked on in the future.
+The following list broadly summarises what OPSIN can currently do and what will be worked on in the future.

 Supported nomenclature includes:
 alkanes/alkenes/alkynes/heteroatom chains e.g. hexane, hex-1-ene, tetrasiloxane and their cyclic analogues e.g. cyclopropane